sweetbbak/sweetbbak.github.io/content/post/nix-dual-boot.md

 +++
 author = "sweetbbak"
-title = "Nix Dual Boot"
-date = "2024-05-31"
-description = "How to dual boot NixOS with Linux" tags = [
+title = "dual booting nixOS and linux" date = "2024-05-31" description = "How to dual boot NixOS with Linux" tags = [